songzhw/songzhw.github.io/test/2017-08-12-how-to-inject-presenter-to-activity.md

     }
 }
 ```
+As the comments above point out, you should delay the execution of "activityController.create()".
+So that you can inject the mocked presenter first, then you can start the Activity.onCreate().

 ## 5. Conclusion
 Approach 02 is a simple but powerful way.
 It does not need Dagger2, and quite easy to write.
 I stronly recommend approach 02.